Towards Faithful Model Explanation in NLP: A Survey

 (iii) \citet{samek_reliability_2019}: if a constant shift is added to every input example in the training data, the explanation should not change.
 This is because the model is invariant to the constant shift, and thus the explanation should not be sensitive.\\

-(d) \textbf{Model Sensitivity}: likewise, the term is used in different senses, but in general, it means that \textit{an explanation should be sensitive (resp. insensitive) to changes in the model that influence (resp. do not influence) the prediction.} Specifically, it requires at least that:
+\textbf{Model Sensitivity}: Similar to Input Sensitivity, the term has been used in different senses.
+In general it means that \textit{an explanation should be sensitive (resp. insensitive) to changes in the model that influence (resp. do not influence) the prediction.} Specifically, it includes the following senses:

 (i) \citet{sundararajan_axiomatic_2017}: an explanation should be insensitive to model implementation details that do not affect the prediction.
 More specifically, two models are \textit{functionally equivalent} if their outputs are equal for \emph{all} possible inputs, although their implementations might be different.
 The explanation should always be identical for functionally equivalent models.
-This is called Implementation Invariance in the paper.
+This principle is called Implementation Invariance.

 (ii) \citet{adebayo_sanity_2018}: if the model weights are randomized, the explanation should also change.
-Similar to (c)(ii), weight randomization does change model predictions, so the explanation should be sensitive.\\
+Similar to Input Sensitivity Definition (ii), weight randomization does change model predictions, so the explanation should be sensitive.\\

-(e) \textbf{Completeness}: \emph{an explanation should comprehensively cover all relevant factors to the prediction} \cite{sundararajan_axiomatic_2017}.
-More formally, for explanations in the form of importance scores, the importance of all features should sum up to some kind of ``total importance'' of the model output.\footnote{See Section~\ref{section:backprop_methods_past_work} -- Propagation Methods for more details on ``total importance''.} \\
+\textbf{Completeness}: \emph{An explanation should comprehensively cover all relevant factors to the prediction} \cite{sundararajan_axiomatic_2017}.
+More formally, for explanations in the form of importance scores, the importance of all features should sum up to some kind of ``total importance'' of the model output.\footnote{See Section~\ref{section:backprop_methods} -- Propagation Methods for more details on ``total importance''.} \\

-(f) \textbf{Minimality} (also referred to as \emph{compactness}): \textit{an explanation should only include the smallest number of necessary factors} \cite{halpern_causes_2005, miller_explanation_2018}.
+\textbf{Minimality} (also referred to as \emph{compactness}): \textit{An explanation should only include the smallest number of necessary factors} \cite{halpern_causes_2005, miller_explanation_2018}.
 Intuitively, this is analogous to the Occam's razor principle, which prefers the simplest theory among all competing ones.\\